narwhalacademy/zebra-crossing/README.md

 - Review the privacy settings on social networks you frequent: who can see your content, who can comment on it, and who can see your location.
   - Limit Facebook tracking by turning off Off-Facebook Activity (follow [these EFF's instructions](https://www.eff.org/deeplinks/2020/01/how-change-your-facebook-activity-settings)).
-- Install these protective web browsers add-ons (and make sure they're on even during private/incognito mode):
+- Install these protective web browsers add-ons on your laptop/desktop computer (and make sure they're on even during private/incognito mode):
   - An ad blocker (e.g. [uBlock Origin](https://github.com/gorhill/uBlock/), [Ghostery](https://www.ghostery.com/)).
   - A tracker blocker ([Privacy Badger](https://www.eff.org/privacybadger)).
   - [HTTPS Everywhere](https://www.eff.org/https-everywhere).
+- Review which apps on your smartphone have access to your location data.
+Turn off access if the app doesn't need it, and minimize the number of apps that track your location all the time.
 - If you use smart speakers, turn off its recording function: instructions for [Google Home](https://myaccount.google.com/activitycontrols/audio) and for [Amazon Alexa](https://twitter.com/geminiimatt/status/1125611726773334017).

 #### Other

 - Set up your devices with third-party applications (e.g. [Prey](https://www.preyproject.com), [Lookout Security](https://www.lookout.com/) so you can remotely track, wipe, and encrypt your devices from a website in the future.
-- Review what's connected to your main email/social media accounts (e.g. what kinds of services have access to Facebook, and what data can they access and/or can they post on your behalf).
+- Review the "Third-Party Apps" or "Connected Apps" on your main email/social media accounts.
+These are services that might have access to, say, your Facebook data and even permission to make posts automatically there. ([Here are the instructions for checking for them on Facebook and Gmail](https://www.online-tech-tips.com/computer-tips/check-google-facebook-connected-apps/).)
 - Review the extensions/add-ons/plug-ins that have been installed within your computer web browser – delete any that you haven't used in a while or don't remember installing.
 - Download and run [Stethoscope](https://ragtag.org/stethoscope) for your computer, which make sure your basic security settings (encryption, firewall, screen locks, etc.) are covered.